 What are the Delayed Possession Penalties?

 RERA will determine the compensation that the builder has to pay for the delay in the handing over of property to the buyer.
-If a construction developer fails in handing over possession of the property as per date that’s mentioned in the contract or sale and purchase agreement, then the buyer of the property has two options: to terminate the contract and seek compensation from the builder or continue the project for construction and claim reimbursement for the delay.
+If a construction developer fails in handing over possession of the property as per the date that's mentioned in the contract or sale and purchase agreement, then the buyer of the property has two options: to terminate the contract and seek compensation from the builder or continue the project for construction and claim reimbursement for the delay.

 Take note: if the property developer isn’t compensating the buyer voluntarily, the buyer has the right in filing a complaint with the Real Estate Regulatory Authority.
 The RERA will appoint an officer that will perform a judge’s functions.
 The officer appointed by the authority will perform an inquiry then pass an order if the expert has decided whether the buyer will be getting interested in regards to the money that was spent.